 re 4/5 uses this metho ode is writtne to hand at cache inconsistencie nat the piplines are no inus describes on a ha HAT WERE PPRO AN ler Pentium hardware in an IA32 developmen ble misconception in his inus posted, Erich replied:

 ays return 0.
 You don't need "spin\u

-hing you need is to make sure there is s kind of true by the fact that you're c ance for speculat pre
+hing you need is to make sure there is s kind of true by the fact that you're c observable on other processors.

+ance